-It is envisioned that the initial findings from internal note will help lay the groundwork as the World Bank’s Partnership for Market Implementation (PMI) program finalizing the Implementation Support Plan before kicking off the engagement with China for supporting the development of national ETS (the CCER) in the coming years.
+It is envisioned that the initial findings from internal note will help lay the groundwork as the World Bank’s Partnership for Market Implementation (PMI) program finalizing the Implementation Support Plan before kicking off the engagement with China for supporting the development of national ETS, voluntary carbon markets (the CCER), and other carbon pricing instruments in the coming years.
+This case study on China is also intended to inform our broader strategy on carbon markets and net zero as we develop country-tested tools and technical support for client countries.
 [Add sentence to indicate that this work is also intended to inform our broader strategy on carbon markets and net zero]

 [Add diagram adjusting the one below]

+Figure 1.
+Summary of Differences Between Carbon Pricing Instruments